rachiki/Finding-A-Great-ML-Job/README.md

 July 10th, Monday: Finished CV, uploaded on Hired.
 Organized certifications and worked on making the Advent of Code 2021 code run easily and picked a few pieces that showcase programming skill well.

 July 11th, Tuesday: Finished advent of code cleanup, selected the rest I want to polish.
 Cleaned up neural style transfer.
 I will also need to polish my VESUV challenge code.
+Another TO-DO: New professional images, my current ones are a bit unprofessional.